Skip to main content

 Consular hours

-The Consulate General periodically organizes consular hours in cities under its jurisdiction (Ohio, Wisconsin, Illinois, Michigan, Pennsylvania, Minnesota, Missouri, Indiana, Iowa and Colorado).
+The Consulate General periodically organizes consular hours in cities within its jurisdiction (Ohio, Wisconsin, Illinois, Michigan, Pennsylvania, Minnesota, Missouri, Indiana, Iowa and Colorado).
 Once the date for the consular hours is set, precise information is published in the news section of our website and Facebook page.

 Consular fees

-The consular fees can be paid with:
+Consular fees can be paid with:

 Short - term visa information (Schengen Travel Visa - Visa C)